Juhi-og/ai/4_ai_development_notes.md

-# rule of thumb
+# Development rule of thumb
-- While developing AI tools.
-Keep in mind the Ethical issues that may rise.
+- While developing AI tools alwaysw keep in mind the Ethical issues that may rise.

 # Voice based applications
 - At the moment Alexa is the easiest platform to make voice based applications.